Avro Anson: Postwar civil use

 After the war, Ansons continued in production with Avro at Woodford.
-At this time, large amounts of the type were being produced for civilian use, where they were operated as light transports by a range of small charter airlines and as executive aircraft by large corporations.
-Countries which saw civilian operations with Ansons included the United Kingdom, Canada (Mk.
-V aircraft only), Australia and Denmark.
+At this time, large amounts of the type were being converted for civilian use, where they were operated as light transports by a range of small charter airlines and as executive aircraft by large corporations.
+Countries that saw civilian operations with Ansons included the United Kingdom, Canada (Mk.
+V aircraft only), Australia and Mexico.

 Railway Air Services operated Ansons on scheduled services from London's Croydon Airport via Manchester to Belfast (Nutts Corner) in 1946 and 1947.
-Sivewright Airways operated three Mk XIX aircraft from their Manchester Airport base on charter flights as far as Johannesburg and on scheduled flights to Ronaldsway Airport in the Isle of Man until 1951.
+Sivewright Airways operated three Mk XIX aircraft from their Manchester Airport base on local charter flights, flights to Jersey, and Ronaldsway Airport in the Isle of Man until 1951.
 Finglands Airways operated an ex-RAF Anson I on inclusive tour flights and on scheduled flights from Manchester Airport to Newquay Airport between 1949 and 1952.
 Kemps Aerial Surveys operated several Anson XIXs on survey work within the UK until their retirement in 1973.

 In 1948, India ordered 12 new Anson 18Cs for use by the Directorate of Civil Aviation as trainers and communications aircraft; these were delivered from Yeadon in the spring of 1949.

 Ansons continued to be manufactured by Avro at Woodford for the RAF until March 1952; the type was used as trainers and served in the role of Station communications aircraft until 1968.

 The wooden wings of Ansons flying in Australia were found to fail at a high rate.
 The phenolic glue bonds would part, and it was speculated that the problem was due to the high humidity.
 In 1962, the Commonwealth Government decided to ground the majority of wooden-winged aircraft then in operation; amongst those aircraft affected, the Anson and De Havilland Mosquito were included.
 Of the Ansons, no such aircraft were re-registered as the government had mandated a test that essentially destroyed the wings, thus requiring the fitting of new wings.
 Most owners decided to voluntarily scrap their aircraft well before this time.

-By the 21st century, the vast majority of Ansons had been retired from flying.
-However, a single Anson Mk.I, which had been originally manufactured during 1943, had been restored to airworthiness, having been refitted with later metal wings.
-On 18 July 2012, this restored aircraft returned to the air in Nelson, New Zealand.
+During the late 20th century, the vast majority of Ansons were retired, with three aircraft still appearing at flying displays, two in the UK, one in New Zealand.
+A fourth aircraft in Canada was being restored to airworthiness in 2016.